Learn what MLTSS covers in New Jersey and whether or not you’re eligible

 Personal emergency response systems

 A benefit of living in a community or nursing home is that these facilities provide emergency response systems in case something happens in a patient’s apartment or room.
 These devices could be a call button that a patient wears or even a system of sensors that track the person’s movement throughout his or her home.
 Sometimes these smart devices even monitor vital signs and medical data.
 These systems are covered under MLTSS.

 Navigating MLTSS coverage and determining eligibility can be difficult and confusing for many people.
-Our attorneys at NJ Elder Law Center at Goldberg Law Group can provide you with expert advice about MLTSS and help you understand what is and is not covered more extensively.
+Our attorneys at Elder Law Department at Goldberg Law Group at Goldberg Law Group can provide you with expert advice about MLTSS and help you understand what is and is not covered more extensively.
 Contact us to find out how we can help with Medicaid planning.